Austinito/scala-exercise/README.md

 ## Getting started
+IMPORTANT: Please add `-Duser.timezone=UTC` to your sbt command line!
+Otherwise, timezone issues may arise between H2 and the server.

 1. Unzip the archive:  `tar xzf tgm-scala-exercise.tar.gz`
 2. Change to the project directory: `cd tgm-scala-exercise`
-3. Enter `sbt run` to download dependencies and start the web server.
+3. Enter `sbt -Duser.timezone=UTC run` to download dependencies and start the web server.
 4. Open http://localhost:9000/ in your web browser to see the Admin UI.
 5. If this is the server's first request, you'll see a reddish-orange warning stating `Database 'default' needs evolution!`.
 Click the button labeled `Apply this script now!`.
 6. At this point, you should see a basic HTML admin page titled `Login Prompts`.
 You can test the client API by opening http://localhost:9000/api/loginPrompts.